Semiparametric fiducial inference for Cox models: Methodology

 The above procedure completes the data generation given the censoring times.
-As shown in the following proposition, the above data generating mechanism produces data from the Cox proportional hazards model. \begin{proposition} Data generated from the above steps follows the likelihood \eqref{eq:CoxCompleteL}. \end{proposition}
+As shown in the following proposition, the above data generating mechanism produces data from the Cox proportional hazards model. \begin{proposition} \yf{Data $(X_i,Y_i,\Delta_i)$, $i=1,\ldots,n$ generated by the above DGA have the joint distribution corresponding to likelihood \eqref{eq:CoxCompleteL}.} \end{proposition}

 \begin{remark} Technically, the likelihood \eqref{eq:CoxCompleteL} does not allow for ties.
 However, ties can be introduced by allowing the cumulative hazard function $\Lambda_0(t)$ to have jumps and changing the likelihood accordingly.
 The details are shown in Appendix~\ref{s:generalDGA}, where we also propose an approximation to the DGA that leads to fiducial distribution which is analogous to Breslow partial likelihood \citep{peto1972contribution,breslow1974covariance}.